My debut novel came out in 2018.

-THE LAST ROMEO (lesson 1 in being an author is you have to only ever write your book title in CAPS – I have no idea why) is published by Little, Brown and I am HELLA excited.
-Like, seriously.
+THE LAST ROMEO (lesson 1 in being an author is you must only ever write your book title in CAPS – I have no idea why) was published by Little, Brown and I am VERY excited about that tbh.

-This is a huge thing for me for about a million different reasons – my emotional state is somewhere in the region of Alexandra Burke’s seconds after she won The X Factor – and I can’t wait for you to read it.
+This was a huge thing for me for about a million different reasons – my emotional state was somewhere in the region of Alexandra Burke’s seconds after she won The X Factor

 Here is the cover in huuuuuge close-up: